Forest-Economics-Goettingen/optimLanduse/README.md

 stand deviation of the expected (mean) indicator value*.

+Here, the composition of land-cover alternatives is quite stable across different uncertainty levels (Fig. 4).
+Comparing portfolios of u-value 0 with u-value 3, the share of forest decreases from 41.2% to 34.3%, silvopasture from 45.9% to 44.9%, and the share of crops from 12.9% to 1%.
+At the same time, the shares of pasture increased from 0% to 9.6% and of plantation from 0% to 10.2%.

+*VVG: Habe hier im Absatz drüber mal genau die prozente angegeben, da Carola im vorherigen Absatz (direkt hier drunter) “Genau angeben” angemrkt hatte um von dem circa wegzukommen.
+Es viel mir jedoch schwer das ganze genau anzugeben ohne mehrere Landnutzungsformen aufzuzählen.
-Here, the composition of land-cover alternatives is quite stable across different uncertainty levels.
-Only the small proportion of crops (circa 10 % *CP:Genau angeben*) is interchanged with small proportions of pasture and plantation under uncertainty levels larger than 2.
-The share of forest and silvopasture is hardly affected by the uncertainty level.
+Vielleicht aber zu genau.* *Only the small proportion of crops (circa 10
+%* ***CP:Genau angeben****) is interchanged with small proportions of pasture and plantation under uncertainty levels larger than 2.
+The share of forest and silvopasture is hardly affected by the uncertainty level.*

 Alley cropping does not appear in this portfolio at any uncertainty level.
 This is due to the fact that it is not defined as the best land-cover type in any indicator and is also the land-cover type that has the highest management complexity.
-The plot corresponds to figure 3 in Gosling et al. (2020).
+The plot corresponds to Figure 3 in Gosling et al. (2020).

 ### Leave-Indicators-Out-Analysis to Investigate the Indicators’ Sensitivity